 A Notice to Owner identifies your company, who hired you, the work and/or materials being provided, and a description of the job.
 This preliminary notice, commonly known as Notice to Owner, secures and protects your right to get paid.

-In Florida, if you are making improvements to a construction project and wish to secure your lien and/or bond claim rights, you may be required to send a Notice to Owner (NTO) depending on where you stand on the payment food chain.
+In Florida, if you are involved in a construction project to make property improvements and wish to secure your lien and/or bond claim rights, you may be required to send a Notice to Owner (NTO) to specific parties, depending on where you stand on the payment food chain.

 Understanding the difference between noticing private and public construction projects